 EBU-TT-D: one subtitling format across the food chain?

 Frans de Jong from EBU was presenting an update on the EBU-TT subtitling format.
 This EBU-TT initiative aims at reducing the subtitling landscape fragmentation, with many broadcast and broadband formats – and often non interoperable TTML profiles when in the broadband world.
 EBU has produced three major specifications for EBU-TT: the core specification in July 2012, the mapping specification of EBU STL to EBU-TT in June 2013, and the EBU-TT-D (subtitling distribution format) specification in January 2014 (with a complementary ISO BMFF mapping document).
 The target is to use EBU-TT end-to-end: authoring/contribution, playout, archive, distribution – with a role of pivot format when it comes to conversion to broadcast subtitling formats like DVB or Teletext ones.
 One of the major differences with broadcast formats is the time unit in H/M/S/d, not frames.
 And EBU-TT-D can be chunked, so it makes it a serious candidate for broadband use cases.
 What’s the adoption trend for this EBU-TT-D format?
 It will be required in HbbTV 2.0, has been required in the DVB DASH Profile, and introduced in the DASH Industry Forum DASH-AVC/264 interoperability point (through the support of the SMPTE TT subset only, though).
+It is also implemented in GPAC MP4Box since August.
 Apart from this adoption trend in the DASH output world, some broadcasters like the BBC and the ARD are working on the use of EBU-TT in all the production chain, to get rid of the old STL format.
 One of the last piece of specification missing is the one regarding the live contribution, but work is under way at EBU and on track for a 2014 release.
 We might even see EBU-TT-D used for UHDTV broadcast distribution if things go well.
 Overall, the EBU-TT specifications family provides a good basis for a more unified approach of subtitling across heterogeneous distribution environments, and we now wait it to spread through the industry’s software solutions in order to confirm this hope.

 HbbTV 2.0: finally winning over proprietary environments?